HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_08/Check_Points_Ch08.md

 System.out.println([0][0][0]);
 System.out.println([1][1][1]);
 ```
-The above code will declare an three-dimensional array of size 2 by 2 by 2.
+The above code will declare an three-dimensional array of size 2-by-2-by-2.
 The "first" and "last" elements in the array are then printed, so the output will be:
 ```
 1
 8